top of page

 Step 5.
 User Education and Awareness: Staff training and behavior is critical.
 Educate employees on the importance of endpoint security, common cyber threats, and best practices for safeguarding sensitive information.
 Encourage the adoption of secure behaviors such as regular software updates, strong password management, and cautious browsing habits.
 Gold Comet recommends closing off as many portals of vulnerability as possible.

 Step 6.
 Continuous Monitoring and Optimization: Set up proactive monitoring mechanisms to detect and respond to security incidents in real-time.
-Regularly review and update endpoint security policies, configurations, and threat intelligence to adapt to evolving threats.
+Regularly review and update endpoint security policies, configurations, and threat intelligence through CTEM to adapt to evolving threats.

 Step 7.
 Incident Response and Recovery: Develop a comprehensive incident response plan outlining roles, responsibilities, and procedures for responding to security breaches or incidents.
 Establish backup and recovery mechanisms to minimize downtime and data loss in the event of a cyberattack.
 We also recommend maintaining a log of incidents, actions taken, and lessons learned to be better prepared for any future incidents.